US Civics Guide and Education

 Ten Commandments

 America was founded on the Judeo-Christian principles expressed in the Ten Commandments.
-The Biblical Abraham, has been widely accepted by Jewish, Christian and Muslim religions as the Father of all nations.
 Moses, as told by the Old Testament, brought the tablet of Commandments as stated by God, to all the People of the World to follow.

 Throughout the ages, the Commandments IV-X (4-10) have been accepted universally as the "Golden" Rules, which are the basic behaviors expected in a civil society, and are the foundation of many laws in America and throughout the world.